Readings in Tribute to Richard Powers

 The F. Scott Fitzgerald Literary Conference, Inc. and The Writer’s Center present a reading in tribute to National Book Award and Pulitzer Prize-winning novelist Richard Powers, addressing the Festival’s theme of “Stories and the More-Than-Human.”
 Featuring Hugo and Nebula Award-winning science fiction author Kim Stanley Robinson, novelist Priyanka Champaneri, and novelist Eugenia Kim, plus concluding remarks by Powers.

-From left to right in the image we have:
+From left to right in the images above

 Priyanka Champaneri received her MFA in creative writing from George Mason University and has been a fellow at the Virginia Center for the Creative Arts numerous times.
 Her debut novel, The City of Good Death, won the 2018 Restless Books Prize for New Immigrant Writing and was shortlisted for the 2021 Center for Fiction First Novel Prize